 Likewise if you use peat free compost, then you are not contributing to the damage of ancient peatlands, which hold massive amounts of carbon.
 Read more about peat free compost here.
 It is often a little more expensive to buy, but overall, if you’re using it to grow from seed, it’s still cheaper than buying full size plants.

 You can also divide up herbaceous perennials for a swap in Spring.
 They come back year after year and are generally happy to be divided.
+The RHS have a great thorough guide for dividing plants.
+Planting perennials will save a fair bit over purchasing annuals which die after the season and need to be replaced.

 With your friend’s, neighbours or family’s permission, maybe have a look at their garden to see what can be shared or pinched!